-AAC Counts: The Urgent Need for Better Data About People with Speech-Related Disabilities
+AAC Counts: The Urgent Need for Better Data About People with Significant Speech Disabilities

 People in the United States who cannot rely alone on speech to be heard and understood are not counted in any systematic manner by federal or state governments.
 Failing to accurately track our characteristics, access to services and supports, and unmet needs makes it impossible for policymakers and advocates to appreciate and address the challenges, barriers, and intersectional discrimination we grapple with each day.

 Not counting those who struggle most to have a voice renders an already insular class of people even more invisible and powerless.

 Despite the government’s collection of data on people with the two other main types of communication disabilities—hearing and vision—there is shockingly little data about people with speech-related disabilities.
 The National Academies of Sciences has reported that data on individuals with significant communication disabilities are limited and based on disability prevalence rates, not population estimates, making it impossible to know anything about our demographics or living conditions.

 We also know that demographic characteristics are associated with varying degrees of both need for and access to augmentative and alternative communication (AAC).
 For instance, Black Americans are more likely to have a first stroke than non-Black people (CDC), and are more likely to experience worse outcomes from stroke (Ellis, 2018).
 Though research suggests Black people are less likely to acquire ALS (Rechtman et al., 2015) or Parkinson’s (Willis et al., 2010) than other ethnic groups studied, Black people and other people of color may face greater barriers to obtaining AAC, and their needs must not be overlooked simply because of the lower incidence of these acquired disabilities in their communities.
 There is also very little research done on incidence of these disabilities in indigenous populations, though indigenous people are known to experience disproportionate rates of a number of health conditions, some of which may cause a need for AAC.